TexasDigitalLibrary/tdr-assessment-scripts/README.md

 Users will need to create accounts for [Dataverse](https://guides.dataverse.org/en/latest/api/auth.html) in order to obtain personalized API keys, add those to the *config-template.json* file, and rename it as *config.json*.
 DataCite does not require an API key for standard access.

 ### Test environment
 A Boolean variable called *test*, located immediately after the importing of packages, can be used to create a 'test environment.'
 If this setting is set to TRUE, the script is set to only retrieve a handful of pages of the full response.
+It is useful for testing new functionality and trouble-shooting, provided that any bugs are not edge cases that are unlikely to be retrieved in a restricted sample size.

 ### Rate limiting
 In the present configuration, any rate limiting is unlikely to affect the workflows or require modification because of how queries are not targeting specific DOIs (i.e. a few requests return many records).
 However, potential/planned expansion may necessitate the use of targeted single-object retrieval, and users should be aware that many public APIs impose some kind of rate limiting (e.g., [DataCite](https://support.datacite.org/docs/is-there-a-rate-limit-for-making-requests-against-the-datacite-apis)).